ghostdevv/svelte-reduced-motion/README.md

 # Svelte Reduced Motion

 A collection of utilities for working with reduced motion in svelte!
+Please [create an issue](https://github.com/ghostdevv/svelte-reduced-motion/issues/new) if something is missing/wrong

 # Installing